DeepTrail/deepsecure/README.md

 *   Python 3.9+
 *   `pip` (Python package installer)
-*   Access to an OS keyring (macOS Keychain, Linux Secret Service, Windows Credential Vault) for default secure key storage of agent private keys.
+*   Access to an OS keyring (macOS Keychain) for default secure key storage of agent private keys.
 *   **Docker and Docker Compose** for [Running the Credential Service (Backend)](#️-running-the-credential-service-backend).

 ### Installation